Yam Display turns your iPad or iPhone into an external display for your Mac via USB.

 Yam Display icon will appear in the menu bar:

-You can also choose a resolution from System Preferences, but custom resolutions can be out of ratio to your device’s resolution.
+You can also set the resolution from System Preferences, but custom resolutions can be out of ratio.

-You can choose a frame rate from 30 FPS / 60 FPS.
+You can set the frame rate to 30 FPS / 60 FPS.

 30 FPS is energy efficient and suitable for video playback.